 Check out this fun Logic Integration project in an old missile silo.

-You can find more helpful articles for planning your audio/video or home control project in our Learning Center.
-Or try these:
+Here are some more helpful articles for planning your audio/video or home control project:

 Soundbars: Features, Options and Issues

 6 Things to Share with Your Tech Integrator

 How to Add Lighting Control to Your Home

 7 Places Not to Overlook Prewiring

 Have a question about home theater, audio, video, home control, lighting and other consumer electronics?
 Get your questions answered with Electronics House’s Ask A Pro here.